Why Some Sales Negotiation Training Programs Work and Others Don't

 1. How is the Training Nuanced for Sales Negotiation?

-There are training organizations out there that tout their negotiation experience.
-If their negotiation experience isn’t related directly and exclusively to sales, we would caution you and encourage you to shift to a salesnegotiation solution.
+Ensure your sales training partner has experience in sales negotiation.
+If their negotiation experience isn’t related directly and exclusively to sales, we would caution you and encourage you to shift to a sales negotiation solution.
 Without a focus on sales, you won't produce the results you're looking to achieve.

 2. How Does the Training Involve Non-Sales Professionals?